-Public Holidays in Indonesia 2025 – National & Religious Calendar
+Public Holidays in Indonesia 2026 – Islamic, National & Provincial Holidays

-Indonesia recognizes a comprehensive set of public holidays each year.
-These include national holidays, major religious festivals, and “joint leave” (cuti bersama) days that lengthen holiday periods.
-The government issues a joint ministerial decree to determine official and collective leave days.
+Indonesia recognizes a comprehensive set of public holidays each year, including national holidays, major religious festivals, and “joint leave” (cuti bersama) days that extend long holiday periods.
+The official calendar is issued through a joint ministerial decree.

 Overview of Indonesia’s Public Holidays